ga-wdi-lessons/porting-sinatra-to-rails/readme.md

-# MVC - Intro to Rails
+# Porting Sinatra Apps To Rails

 ## Learning Objectives
 - Explain what Ruby on Rails is and it's architectural components (rMVC)